-The Buffalo media and event landscape has seen a huge influx of women-centric/women-run outfits in the last few years.
+The Buffalo media and networking landscape has seen a huge influx of women-centric/women-run outfits in the last few years.
 From podcasts to magazines to Instagram to television news, the women of Buffalo are now taking the reins to tell their own stories over myriad information platforms to a plethora of audiences.
 Qween City wishes to highlight several of these incredible individuals and organizations who have truly given voice to our community of empowering thought leaders, organizers, movers, and shakers.

 Our first spotlight is Kelly Dudzik of City Shapers, a profile news segment on WGRZ.
 City Shapers was launched in January 2017, initially as a monthly segment.
 However, it quickly turned into a weekly one, Dudzik said.
 Since its inception, Dudzik has profiled more than 100 dynamic individuals in the city, and has seen the segment evolve again in 2019.